patheleven/hexabat/README.md

 end
 ```

-If an event loop is not already running Hexabat will start one for you.
+Hexabat will start the event loop for you if you call it outside a running one.

 ### Does Hexabat stop the event loop?